 Traces of the rich history are visible in every single stone and wall of the old town of Dubrovnik.
 The old town is on the list of UNESCO world heritage since 1979.
 1940 meters of unique medieval walls surround the old town.
-The city walls in their original form preserve and open to visitors as the cities flagship attraction.
+The city walls in their original form are preserved and open to visitors as the city's flagship attraction.

-Dubrovnik is Number 1. attraction in Croatia.
+Dubrovnik is the Number 1. attraction in Croatia.
 Needless to explain.
 A must-see!

 Day 6 DUBROVNIK - PELJEŠAC (Ston) 20NM